 So you want to become a network engineer?
-I have a lot of people asking that exact question – “How can I get into Networking?” or “How to become a Network Engineer?”.
-I personally think that anyone who asks these questions and has a desire to learn about computer networks is doing themselves a big favor that will benefit them for the rest of their lives.
+I have a lot of people asking that exact question – “How can I get into Computer Networking?” or “How to become a Network Engineer?”.
+I personally think that anyone who asks these questions and has a desire to learn about computer networks is doing themselves a big favour that will benefit them for the rest of their lives.

 But getting yourself into a position like this may not always be the easiest thing to achieve.
 In today’s market competition is fierce.
 In this post we will list some ways that may help you get that cool network engineering job and potentially boost your career.